Anna Waronker

-Anna Jeanette Waronker (born July 10, 1972) is a singer/songwriter, composer, and producer best known as the frontwoman of That Dog.
-She is the daughter of producer Lenny Waronker and actress and musician Donna Loren, the sister of session drummer Joey Waronker, and is married to Steven Shane McDonald of Melvins and Redd Kross.
+Anna Jeanette Waronker is an American singer-songwriter, composer, and producer best known as the frontwoman of That Dog.
+She is the daughter of producer Lenny Waronker and actress and musician Donna Loren, the sister of session drummer Joey Waronker, and is married to Steven Shane McDonald of Redd Kross and the Melvins.

 That Dog (1991–1997, 2011–present)

 Waronker was born in Los Angeles, California.
 After graduating from high school, Waronker formed the band that would become That Dog.
 The group consisted of Waronker on lead vocals and guitar, Petra Haden on violin, Rachel Haden on bass, and Tony Maxwell on drums.
 That Dog released three albums on DGC Records: That Dog, Totally Crushed Out!, and Retreat from the Sun.
 They toured with such acts as Beck, Weezer, and Blur.
 That Dog announced their breakup in 1997 after their third album, Retreat from the Sun, which had originally been intended as Waronker's first solo record.
-That Dog reunited in 2011.
+The group reunited in 2011.

 Solo work

-Anna founded her own record company, "Five Foot Two Records," with her sister-in-law Charlotte Caffey, on which she released her first solo record in 2002, titled Anna By Anna Waronker.
+Waronker founded her own record company, Five Foot Two Records, with her sister-in-law Charlotte Caffey, on which she released her first solo record in 2002, titled Anna By Anna Waronker.

 Waronker recorded a cover version of the song "Catch" by The Cure specifically for the Songs For Summer compilation album, a memorial for Summer Brannin.

 In the early 2000s, Waronker played several solo shows and a few other shows with the short-lived Ze Malibu Kids.
 Waronker is also heard in the song "No Soul" by the band Say Anything.
-Anna provides vocals on the tracks Be Calm and At Least I'm not as Sad as I Used to be by New York band Fun.
+Waronker provides vocals on the tracks "Be Calm" and "At Least I'm Not As Sad As I Used To Be" by New York band fun.

-Anna has contributed to various film and TV soundtracks, including the score and an original song for Dealbreaker (a short film co-written and directed by Mary Wigmore and Gwyneth Paltrow).
+Waronker has contributed to film and TV soundtracks, including the score and an original song for Dealbreaker (a short film co-written and co-directed by Mary Wigmore and Gwyneth Paltrow) in 2005.

+She composed the score for Paramount+ original School Spirits which aired its first season in Spring 2023.